 I also did not like to let people know what I was doing in my private life.
 I controlled carefully what people knew about me, and was not unaccustomed to employing the “Bureau of Disinformation” as a smoke screen to keep things private.
 I did nothing wrong or illegal, but I did not want others to know what I was doing in my private life, or that I was privileged to fly around with my Cathay Pacific wife for nothing.
-Of course, for long leave I would submit the necessary notifications with my application for leave, but for the large part I believed my private life was my private life, not least for the good reason that several people wanted to kill me at that time.
+Of course, for vacations I would submit the necessary notifications with my application for leave, but for the large part I believed my private life was my private life.
+No social media culture in those days and I kept my cards close to my chest.

 Little did I foresee that by doing so I inadvertently, unintentionally and with no malice aforethought ruined my career in the Royal Hong Kong Police and all my hard fought professional reputation.

-I flew to Penang with Lilian using her on her ID90 discount flight scheme on day one and flew back to Hong Kong on day three ready to start work again for my next shift as per the duty roster I had signed off at the beginning of the month.
+I flew to Penang with Lilian using her on her ID90 discount flight scheme on day one, swam with reef sharks in the tropical sea on day two and flew back to Hong Kong on day three, ready to start work again for my next shift as per the duty roster I had signed off at the beginning of the month.

 To say I was in a state of shock is an understatement.
 I had never been arrested before and in retrospect the whole “arresting me at the airport” scam was just intended to humiliate me.
 Steroid Biggins kept justifying the arrest by saying the whole force was worried about me.
 He went on to say they thought I had gone paragliding, crashed and lay dead in the jungle.
 He said he went to my apartment and found a long haired hippy policeman who in typical “Metropolitan Police” style denied everything, which allegedly compounded their concern and justified their ridiculous and over the top response.